eslawski/react-iiif-viewer/README.md

 ### What is IIIF?

-The "International Image Interoperability Framework", or [IIIF](https://iiif.io/) for short, is an open set of technical standards that provide uniformity to the way image-based resources are presented and delivered to end users.
+[IIIF](https://iiif.io/) (pronounced “Triple-Eye-Eff”) is an open set of technical specifications that aim to provide uniformity to the way image-based resources are presented and delivered to end users.

 IIIF images are delivered via a IIIF compatible image server.
 This server is responsible for breaking down large images into small tiles.
 The browser then makes requests for these tiles as the user zooms/pans around the image.
 As the user zooms in deeper, high resolution tiles are requested in order to maintain quality and performance.
 Fetched tiles are stitched together in real-time resulting in seamless user experience.